-- Note that there continue to be large scale outbreaks of COVID-19 globally, which pose an ongoing risk to New Zealand. - Note that an Epidemic Notice under section 5 of the Epidemic Preparedness Act 2006 is currently in place and expires at the close of 23 December 2020. - Note that the Epidemic Notice includes powers that require persons to refrain from taking any specified actions that contribute to, or are likely to contribute to, the risk of the outbreak or spread of COVID-19, or require persons to take specified actions to comply with specified measures that contribute or are likely to contribute to preventing the risk of the outbreak or spread of COVID-19. - Note my advice that the current outbreak of COVID-19 globally, and the current measures to prevent community transmission in New Zealand, are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - Note that the Epidemic Notice can be renewed whether the outbreak is occurring in New Zealand or overseas. - Note that the Epidemic Notice is the enabling framework for a range of f) legislative instruments used to address the effects of the COVID-19 epidemic. - Note my recommendation that the Epidemic Notice be renewed. q) - Note the Prime Minister is required to make the decision as to whether the h) Epidemic Notice is renewed. - Agree, as the Minister for COVID-19 Response, that the Epidemic Notice is (Yes/No i) renewed (Minister for COVID-19 Response only).
+- a) Note that there continue to be large scale outbreaks of COVID-19 globally, which pose an ongoing risk to New Zealand. - b) Note that an Epidemic Notice under section 5 of the Epidemic Preparedness Act 2006 is currently in place and expires at the close of 21 June 2021. - c) Note that the Epidemic Notice enables a number of powers to be exercised under the COVID-19 Public Health Response Act 2020, the Health Act 1956 and the Epidemic Preparedness Act 2006. - d) Note that a number of legislative provisions are contingent on the Epidemic Notice remaining in place. - e) Note my advice that the current outbreak of COVID-19 globally, and the current measures to prevent importation to and community transmission in New Zealand, are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - f) Note that the Epidemic Notice can be renewed whether the outbreak is occurring in New Zealand or overseas. - g) Note that the Epidemic Notice is the enabling framework for a range of legislative instruments used to address the effects of the COVID-19 epidemic. - h) Note my recommendation that the Epidemic Notice be renewed. - i) Note the Prime Minister is required to make the decision as to whether the Epidemic Notice is renewed. - j) Agree, as the Minister for COVID-19 Response, that the Epidemic Notice is renewed (Minister for COVID-19 Response only).

+Agree, as the Minister of Health, that the Epidemic Notice is renewed (Minister of Health only).

+Agree, as the Prime Minister, that the Epidemic Notice be renewed:

+Yes/No

-- Agree, as the Minister of Health, that the Epidemic Notice is renewed Yes/No j) (Minister of Health only). - Agree, as the Prime Minister, that the Epidemic Notice be renewed: Yes/No - (i) having considered the written recommendation of the Director-General of Health; and - (ii) being satisfied that the effects of the outbreak concerned are likely to continue to disrupt essential governmental and business activity in New Zeeland significantly (Prime Minister only).
+- (i) having considered the written recommendation of the Director-General of Health; and - (ii) being satisfied that the effects of the outbreak concerned are likely to continue to disrupt essential governmental and business activity in New Zealand significantly (Prime Minister only).